 Through trial and error, I’ve learned the value of delaying submissions until every bothersome detail is ironed out.
 Delaying a day or a week won’t hurt my chances of publication if, ultimately, I submit a more polished, marketable manuscript.
 A great idea, well-written and well-proofed, makes an editor very happy.
 Better yet, it sells.

-Wendy Hobday Haugh’s articles and short stories, more than 200 to date, have appeared in dozens of national and regional magazines, including American Profile, Boys’ Quest, ByLine, Children’s Digest, Highlights for Children, Hopscotch, Mature Years, Saratoga Living, and Woman’s World Weekly.
+Wendy Hobday Haugh’s articles and short stories, more than 200 to date, have appeared in dozens of national and regional magazines, including American Profile, Boys’ Quest, ByLine, Children’s Digest, Hopscotch, Mature Years, Saratoga Living, and Woman’s World Weekly.
 Her work has also appeared in four “Chicken Soup for the Soul” anthologies.